 • Digitrax products work well but their documentation is annoyingly complex and verbose.

 • NCE products are ridiculously easy to use but they have noticeable performance issues.
-For example from experience JMRI reads from NCE AIU01 cards by polling each one by one, at rate of one per second or less.
+For example, from experience, JMRI reads from NCE AIU01 cards by polling each one by one, at a rate of one per second or less.
 That results in noticeably sluggish feedback.

 • Is turnout feedback really necessary?
 Personally I think “really yes” if you have fascia buttons that control turnouts directly and “really no” if you don’t have fascia controls.